AudacySpace/quindar-gmat/README.md

 ## How to operate
 * Click NASA GMAT (GUI) icon to open GMAT GUI.
 You can visually navigate to the directory where your script file is.
 A sample data generation script file is located at application/userfunction/python/DataGeneration.script.
 Also, the python function used by DataGeneration.script is defined in DataGeneration.py.
 * Click NASA GMAT (Console) to open a termial emulator to run GMAT.
 You can specify the script file you want to run.
 To run the sample data generation script file, type ../userfunctions/python/DataGeneration.script.
-* The official GMAT user guide is available at http://gmat.sourceforge.net/docs/R2016a/html/index.html.
+* NASA's GMAT user guide is available at http://gmat.sourceforge.net/docs/R2016a/html/index.html.
 * To learn more about GMAT, go to https://gmat.gsfc.nasa.gov/.

 ## Contributing